|Questionable old ways to straighten a neck with

 a line or something:

 In any case it was a very long time ago.
 They either had that tool made for the job, or somehow landed one, and gave it to me to do the job.
-Actually, I had two, the other one stayed with the shop I was working with back then that had connected me with the weird “summer job.”
+I rarely used the neck heater anyway.

 Music Is A Service Industry!